PrefectHQ/prefect/docs/core/idioms/notifications.md

 :::
 ::::

+In this example the `SlackTask` notification will execute every time the upstream task is successful.
+To enable a different behavior where this task runs due to different upstream task states attach a [trigger](/api/latest/triggers.html#triggers) to the task.
+For example, you could execute this task in certain situations such as upstream failures using an `any_failed` trigger.

 ### State handlers

 Another common pattern for sending notifications is through [state handlers](/core/concepts/notifications.html#state-handlers).
 State handlers are a way of reacting to specific state changes on a task and Prefect ships with a [few state handlers](/api/latest/utilities/notifications.html) for working with different services.
 Outside of those default handlers it is straightforward to make completely custom handlers!
+State handlers can be set on individual tasks and on entire flows.
+This means that you can receive notifications for both task state changes as well as state changes for the flow.
 For more information on this take a look at the relevant [concept documentation](/core/concepts/notifications.html).

 ### Cloud hooks <Badge text="Cloud"/>

 Users of Prefect Cloud have access to something called Cloud Hooks which is a way of configuring notifications based on state changes without having to write any code for the tasks or flow itself.
+Cloud Hooks are the only *guaranteed* way of getting notifications because they have no reliance on your code and are managed entirely on the Prefect Cloud side.
 For more information on Cloud Hooks visit the [documentation](/orchestration/concepts/cloud_hooks.html).